apache/mxnet/example/extensions/lib_subgraph/README.md

 Let’s take a closer look at those registry functions:

 * **supportedOps**: This function takes four arguments.
 The 1st argument is a JSON string of the model architecture graph, where nodes are inputs/params/weights and edges are data dependencies.
 The graph is pre-sorted in topological order.
-When traversing the graph, operators to be partitioned into subgraphs are identified and an entry is set to `1` for the node ID in the `ids` array.
-Users can pass custom options to the partitioner and they are passed to the function in the `options` map.
+The 2nd argument is an array of booleans, one for each operator in the model.
+When traversing the graph, operators to be partitioned into subgraphs are identified and an entry is set to `true` for the node ID in the `ids` array.
+The last argument is the map of options specified by the user.
+Users can pass custom options to the partitioner and they are passed to this function in the `options` map.

 * **acceptSubgraph**: This function takes five arguments.
 The 1st argument is a JSON string of the newly partitioned subgraph.
-It can be analyzed and accepted/rejected by setting `true`/`false` for the `accept` input.
+The 2nd argument is the subgraph ID, this is just a number MXNet uses to identify this particular subgraph (it starts at zero and increments).
+The 3rd argument is an output to be set in this function to tell MXNet whether to accept (value: `true`) or reject (value: `false`) the subgraph.
+The 4th argument is the map of options specified by the user.
+The last argument is a map of attributes that should be set on the created subgraph.
+These attributes will be available later at runtime, and provides a mechanisn to pass info from partition-time to runtime.
 You might want to reject a subgraph if it doesnt include all the operators you want, for example.
 The `options` map is the same one passed to the `supportedOps` API.
-The `attrs` map provides an API to add user-specified attributes to the subgraph.
-These attributes will be available at runtime when the subgraph is executed and provides a way to pass info from partitioning-time to runtime.

 ### Writing A Custom Subgraph Operator